All Episodes

 Every state has the same system.

-It should have to be adopted constitutionally by the states.
+It has to be adopted constitutionally by the states.

 It's that simple.